-If the crime or incident is a non-emergency, report it immediately to the Campus Safety and Security Authority and/or Director of the campus.
-At this time, the Campus Safety and Security Authority and/or Director will assess the nature of the crime or incident to determine the best course of action.
+If the crime or incident is a non-emergency, report it immediately to the Campus Safety and Security Authority and/or Campus President.
+At this time, the Campus Safety and Security Authority and/or Campus President will assess the nature of the crime or incident to determine the best course of action.
 If necessary the local police department will be contacted.
 The local police department has jurisdiction over the campus.